Configuration

 This means:

-- Sticky sessions are disabled globally.
+- Sticky sessions are enabled globally.
 This setting applies to all upstreams.
-If enabled all requests will be 301 redirected to HTTPS.
+If enabled the value withh be set for

 to_httpssetting per upstream. - All upstreams will receive custom headers :